telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

 * Direct commits to master branch (even single-line modifications) are not allowed.
 Every modification has to come as a PR
 * In case the PR is implementing/fixing a numbered issue, the issue number has to be referenced in the body of the PR at creation time
-* Anybody is welcome to provide comments in the PR (either direct comments or using the review feature offered by Github)
+* Anybody is welcome to provide comments to the PR (either direct comments or using the review feature offered by Github)
 * Use *code line comments* instead of *general comments*, for traceability reasons (see comments lifecycle below)
 * Comments lifecycle
   * Comment is created, initiating a *comment thread*